-To be considered for the Fellows program, the application for admission to Elon Law and an Advocacy Fellows application must be submitted.
+To be considered for the Fellows program, both the application for admission to Elon Law and a Advocacy Fellows application must be submitted.

-The deadline for submission of this application is Friday, March 6, 2020.
-Finalists for the Advocacy Fellows program will be invited to the law school to interview in early to mid April.
+The deadline for submission of this application is Wednesday, May 31, 2023.
+Finalists for the Advocacy Fellows program will be invited to the law school to interview in mid June.

 Visit the Tuition and Financial Planning page for information about other scholarship opportunities and financial aid programs at Elon Law.